How to Stop Biting Your Nails

 Over time, these replacements weaken the automatic link between your triggers and nail biting, making it easier to resist.

-Sometimes, giving your hands and mouth something else to do is the simplest and oftentimes the most effective solution.
+Giving your hands and mouth something else to do is the simplest and oftentimes the most effective solution.

 Sometimes the most effective strategy is to make biting nails physically difficult or unpleasant.